codacy/docs/docs/faq/general/why-cant-i-see-my-organization.md

 # Why can't I see my organization?

-If you don't see your organization on Codacy, try the following steps:
+If you don't see your organization when [adding your organization on Codacy](../../organizations/what-are-synced-organizations.md#adding-an-organization), try the following steps:

 1. Make sure you have access to the organization with the account you are logged in.
-2.  **If your are using GitHub Apps,** [install Codacy on your organization](https://github.com/apps/codacy-production/installations/new).
+2.  **If you're using GitHub Apps,** [install and authorize Codacy on your organization](https://github.com/apps/codacy-production/installations/new).
-3. Refresh the list of organizations on Codacy by clicking **refresh this list** on the organizations list page:
+3. Refresh the list of organizations on Codacy by clicking **refresh this list** on the Organizations page:

     ![Refresh the list of organizations](images/organization-refresh-list.png)